adderall/magento2-custom-command/README.md

 How to Install the module
 --------------------------
-copy Webkul folder in app/code
+copy and paste the downloaded folder & file to app/code/Webkul/CustomCommand

 Run Following Command via terminal
 -----------------------------------